 See also: How Do You Prevent Lyme Disease?

 70-80% of individuals who become infected with Lyme disease will experience an expanding rash that is clear in the middle with spreading redness on the outer circles.
 This rash is also known as erythema migrans and starts to develop between 21-30 days after being bitten by a black-legged tick.

 You should contact a healthcare provider immediately if you are experiencing the following symptoms:

-Erythema migrans: is a rash that develops from the point of being bitten.
-It resembles a bullseye, with redness at the point of being bitten, a clear ring and further redness spreading outwards.
-This can appear at the site of the tick bite about a 21-30 days after it occurs.
+Erythema migrans is a rash that develops from the point of being bitten.
+It resembles a bullseye, with redness at the point of being bitten, a clear ring, and further redness spreading outwards.
+This can appear at the site of the tick bite about 21-30 days after it occurs.

 Other symptoms of Lyme disease include:

 Living with Lyme disease